Social Services Regulations

 The new Social Services Regulator:

-The main parts of the scheme are:
+The main elements of the scheme are:

 Services in scope of the new scheme

-To learn which services are in scope of the Social Services Regulator, visit the the services in scope webpage.
+To learn which services are in scope of the Social Services Regulator, visit the services in scope webpage.

 In-scope service providers must follow the transitional registration arrangements of the Social Services Regulator between 1 July 2024 and 30 June 2025.